Bombus sylvestris – the Forest cuckoo bee, is found widely in Britain.

 All cuckoo bumble bee species rely on their chosen host species in order to rear and provide for their offspring in terms of a nest and provision of nourishment.
 Workers of the host species will naturally also perform additional tasks, including helping to defend the colony and keeping the nest clean.

-There are reports of Bombus sylvestris cohabiting with the host species, with both host and cuckoo producing offspring (Benton citing Hoffer and Kuepper & Schwammberger).
+There are reports of Bombus sylvestris cohabiting with the host species, with both host and cuckoo producing offspring (Benton, citing Hoffer and Kuepper & Schwammberger2).